 In this section, I have shown how it is undeniable and beyond reasonable doubt that tubes of viable suppliers are inherently equivalent.
 The basis for this fact is that the material composition and the alloy tempering schedule are both firmly established by tube specification, which permanently, irreversibly, and unalterably fixes every chemical, physical, mechanical, and material feature of these inert aluminum tubes.
 Consequently there is no technical basis for a belief that tubes could somehow be made "non-equivalent" through action -- accidental or even deliberate -- of an equipment manufacturer.

 Additionally, I demonstrated how statistics are inapplicable as a means to "prove" tube equivalence.
 This is so because the JFTOT test is empirical or trial and error based.
-Lacking a scientific or technical basis, there is no reason to think that statistics could ever result in a valid technical result.
+The test is empirical, so it actually lacks any scientific or technical basis, so there is no reason to think that statistics could ever result in a valid technical result.
 Nor has any sensible theory been proposed, ever, by which non-equivalence can even reasonably exist.
 It is a mere false presumption.
 Factually, multiple studies have recently emerged and have been presented to ASTM (including a "Ruggedness Study" of ASTM's own creation and completion).
 These, without exception, indicate that the range of variable results when testing fuels is closer to twenty degrees than to plus or minus five degrees.
 This result was obtained while employing only "ASTM-approved" tubes (an oxymoron, itself).
-Accordingly, such Study results have to be attributed only to already "approved" tubes.
+Accordingly, Study results showing a wide variance have to be attributed only to already "approved" tubes.
 The ASTM Study actually does show that "ASTM-approved" tubes aren't equivalent by that test.
 To ASTM, however, that's a mere inconvenient factlet.

-A third conclusion about inert heater tubes (separate from any technical elements of factual tube equivalence or the inapplicability of statistics as a basis for "proof" of a known equivalence) is that ASTM's written "Committee Guidelines for Listing or Replacement of Test Equipment Suppliers in Standard Test Methods" actually require that Equipment Suppliers be Listed in Standard Test Methods once such equipment has (1) been made available and (2) shown to be equivalent.
+A third conclusion about inert heater tubes (separate from any technical elements of factual tube equivalence or the inapplicability of statistics as a basis to "prove" tube equivalence) is that ASTM's written "Committee Guidelines for Listing or Replacement of Test Equipment Suppliers in Standard Test Methods" actually require that Equipment Suppliers be Listed in Standard Test Methods once such equipment has (1) been made available and (2) shown to be equivalent.

 Notwithstanding these technical conclusions, there is a single political conclusion: There is no benefit to be had in contesting the unfairness or injustice being perpetuated against our company by a political ASTM subdivision.
 The existence of this political conclusion creates a natural tension to the three clear technical elements of (1) Equivalence, (2) Use of Statistics, and (3) requirements under ASTM Listing Guidelines and ASTM Antitrust Policy.
 That tension between politically-based forces and technical reality is one that only Subcommittee J, Committee D02, or ASTM International itself can resolve.
 Someday soon, it will.